ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 >  diag_variable_groups:
 >    description: Demonstrate the use of variable groups.
 >    variables:
->      tas_contorl: &variable_settings  # need a key name for the grouping
+>      tas_control: &variable_settings  # need a key name for the grouping
 >        short_name: tas  # specify variable to look for
 >        preprocessor: prep_mmm
 >        mip: Amon